Liberal Party of Montenegro

 Liberal Party of Montenegro (Либерална партија Црне Горе, LP) is a liberal and nationalist political party in Montenegro.

 Initially, the party advocated liberalism and the bringing down of Milo Đukanović's rule, saw it as authoritarian and undemocratic.
 It had continued the fight against what it saw as the DPS' authoritarianism that the Liberal Alliance of Montenegro pursued since its foundation in 1990.
 However, the party changed its discourse and became a junior coalition partner of DPS both on local and national level since 2006, when Đukanović's regime declared independence of Montenegro.

 Currently, LP president Andrija Popović is the party's sole representative in the parliament, where LP is a part of the ruling majority.
 The party did not contest the latest parliamentary election but delegated two candidates to the electoral list of DPS, one of which was elected to the Parliament.
 Currently, LP is part of the parliamentary group with another minor ruling coalition partner, SD CG.
 It is a member of the Liberal International and an associate member of the Alliance of Liberals and Democrats for Europe.

+New Liberal Party President elected at VI Party Conference 2023. is Vatroslav Belan.

 Ideology

 Liberal party of Montenegro is a civic, liberal and secular party.
 During the 2012 pre-election program, the Liberal Party advocated for legal decriminalization of marijuana, legalizing prostitution and advocated LGBT rights.
 The party strongly supports the membership of Montenegro in the EU and NATO.
 However, since 2012 the LP is strongly linked with the ruling DPS, and often does not pursue individual political goals while in the coalition government.

 In recent years, the Liberal Party of Montenegro has increasingly employed a more ethnic nationalist, as well more conservative discourse, steady supporting the rights of the canonical unrecognized Montenegrin Orthodox Church, as well advocating for the rehabilitation of some pro-Axis collaborationist organizations and controversial political figures from World War II, such as Montenegrin Greens, Sekula Drljević and Savić Marković Štedimlija.
 After the fall of the DPS populist regime from the position of power after 30 years, in the aftermath of the 2020 parliamentary election, the party claimed that the new big tent ruling coalition "wants to assimilate ethnic Montenegrins and make them Serbs".
 Also expressing concern due to the alleged "threat for Montenegrin statehood and independence", in case the DPS falls from a position of power.
-The party keeps close ties with the far-right and ethnic nationalist Patriotic Komitas Union of Montenegro.